I tried the 6 best customer service AI platforms in 2026 (here's my verdict)

 If you’re managing a support team, you know the feeling.
 The constant ping of notifications, the same questions popping up again and again, and that sinking feeling that you’re not getting to the issues that really need a human.
 It's draining.

-AI is supposed to be the answer, but picking the right tool is a whole other headache.
-Some are too robotic, others need a developer to even get started, and a lot of them have pricing models that seem designed to confuse you.
+AI is supposed to be the answer, but picking the right tool is a whole other journey.
+Some platforms are designed for specialized needs, while others offer enterprise-grade power that requires a bit more planning to get started.

 What defines the best customer service AI?